 It is undoubtedly the case that this unsubsidised Bristol outfit offers the most consistent and enjoyable programme of Shakespeare in the country

 Productions which both swell and whisper, which are full of stars but free of celebrities

 One of this country's most admired companies

 Jeremy Kingston, THE TIMES

 Shakespeare at the Tobacco Factory (stf) is one of the UK’s most admired ensemble theatre companies.
-As well as our critically acclaimed annual seasons we offer a touring programme in the UK and internationally – in 2015 we opened the Neuss International Shakespeare Festival in Germany with Romeo & Juliet and in 2016 took Hamlet to the Craiova Shakespeare Festival in Romania – as well as producing in partnership with other theatres and establishments, most recently with the University of Bristol.
+As well as our critically acclaimed annual production we offer a touring programme in the UK and overseas – in 2015 we opened the Neuss International Shakespeare Festival in Germany with Romeo & Juliet and in 2016 took Hamlet to the Craiova Shakespeare Festival in Romania – as well as producing in partnership with other theatres and establishments, most recently with the University of Bristol.

 The company provides rare training opportunities for recent graduate actors, and university and college students, as well as offering an Education Programme for young people through its workshops in schools, colleges and universities; and we have recently initiated an adult learning programme.
 This website is designed to be used as a resource for students of all ages; search the Past Production pages for production imagery and sidelights on the plays; and go to Education/Resources to find the full texts of Dominic Power’s radical versions of some of the plays and a number of Shakespeare’s sources in accessible form.